King Tides 2025: When and How They Affect Fishing

 When are the king tides for 2023 and 2024?
 What are king tides?
 Are king tides good for fishing?
 We’re going to break it all down and explain the what’s, the when’s, and all the benefits and detriments of king tides.

-The following charts show the 2023 and 2024 king tides for San Diego County.
+The following charts show the 2025 king tides for San Diego County.

 After doing my research, there is no distinct definition of what a king tide is.
 So, while most resources will show only a select few dates that allow for daylight observation of the king tides, this article will show a more complete king tide schedule.

 Just about every month has at least one day with a negative tide of close to half a foot and a high tide in the high 6’s.
-So I’ll be showing days with any tide above a 7 ft high tide with a corresponding low tide of close to -1 ft.
+So I’ll be showing days with any tide near a 7 ft high tide or a corresponding low tide of close to -1 ft.

 Keep in mind that tidal phases build and fall day-by-day, so assume the days around the given dates below are similar.
 Check the exact tides here.
 See the 2023 and 2024 king tides schedule below.